jclee264/Portfolio/README.md

   </ol>

   <h5> Why Are These Modules Important to my Learning?</h5>
-  <p> These modules have helpedme learn how to even code this website!
+  <p> These modules have helped me learn how to even code this website!
 Although sometimes the modules can get a little boring
       they do really help you expand your knowledge in the course.
 For me personally, I find that Khan Academy is a great tool for all learners because having the mini challenges along the way makes it easier to complete the final project at the end of the module.
 Alhough personally I prefer reading new information instead of watching a video, learning